In February 1951, the first human cells were successfully cultivated in a laboratory.

 The most famous of the findings is probably the development of the the Polio vaccine.
 In 1952, a researcher successfully infected HeLa cells with Polio virus, allowing the study of the virus, and enabling the development of the vaccine.
 The mass-production of the vaccine was only made possible due to the stable growth of the virus in HeLa cells.

-To learn more about cell culture, visit our virtual Cell Culture Basics lab (for free!).
+To learn more about cell culture, visit our virtual Cell Culture Basics lab.
 In the lab simulation, you’ll learn much more about:

 - Working with cell culture in a lab